OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-27.md

 ## Numbers 27:5

-Moses presented their case to the Lord.
+So Moses took their case to the Lord.

 ## Numbers 27:6